 CVE-2026-22315

-Mesalvo · Meona Client Launcher and Server Components
+Mesalvo · Meona Client Launcher Component, Meona Server Component

-An incorrect privilege assignment vulnerability in Mesalvo Meona components allows for the unauthorized export of user data, including cleartext passwords, via the SQL editor.
+An incorrect privilege assignment vulnerability in Mesalvo Meona components allows high-privileged users to export sensitive user data, including cleartext passwords, via the SQL editor.

 Executive summary